purescript-contrib/purescript-book/text/chapter1.md

 PureScript is a programming language that aims to address these issues.
 It features lightweight syntax, which allows us to write very expressive code which is still clear and readable.
 It uses a rich type system to support powerful abstractions.
 It also generates fast, understandable code, which is important when interoperating with JavaScript or other languages that compile to JavaScript.
 All in all, I hope to convince you that PureScript strikes a very practical balance between the theoretical power of purely functional programming and the fast-and-loose programming style of JavaScript.

+> Note that PureScript can target other backends, not only JavaScript, but this book focuses on targeting web browser and node environments.

 ## Types and Type Inference

 The debate over statically typed languages versus dynamically typed languages is well-documented.
 PureScript is a _statically typed_ language, meaning that a correct program can be given a _type_ by the compiler, which indicates its behavior.
 Conversely, programs that cannot be given a type are _incorrect programs_, and will be rejected by the compiler.
 In PureScript, unlike in dynamically typed languages, types exist only at _compile-time_ and have no representation at runtime.